AL333Z/fp-in-industry/pres.md

 - a class with a **private constructor**
 - a companion object with a _`fromX/make`_ method (**smart constructor**)
-  1. taking deps as input
+  1. taking dependencies as input
   2. usually returning `IO`/`Resource` of the component class

 [.footer: My view of Constructor Injection for effectful applications]